purvaash/contrast/research_exp.md

 ## At Weizmann Instiute of Science (WIS)

-During my stay at [WIS](https://www.weizmann.ac.il/pages/), I am working on particle physics phenomenology under the supervision of [Prof. Yosef Nir's group](https://www.weizmann.ac.il/particle/nir/group-members).
+During my stay at [WIS](https://www.weizmann.ac.il/pages/), I am working on particle physics phenomenology under the supervision of [Prof. Yosef Nir](https://www.weizmann.ac.il/particle/nir/group-members).
 In my current project, I study Higgs boson decays in the context of BSM physics.
 Implications and constraints of a couple of BSM frameworks are obtained.
 For example, bounds on energy scales and consequences in baryogenesis are explored.